 Watching your child develop through the years is exciting.
 Communication is a key development area for children in the early years, as is the rapid development of your child’s physical dexterity and intellectual development.
 As your child begins to show awareness of their environment by labelling things, engaging in activities in which they show their interest, communication will grow.

 If your young child has ADHD then as a parent you will have noticed that they are very active most of the time and they may find it difficult to sit still.
 When with other children they may be unable to wait their turn to communicate and may talk excessively most of the time.
-Every child is unique, and although development is predetermined by genetics, it can be significantly influenced by the child’s experiences in the environment and the people they interact with.
+Every child is unique, and although development is sometimes predetermined by genetics, it can be significantly influenced by the child’s experiences in the environment and the people they interact with.

 Parents and early childhood educators need to be able to set up communication experiences that allow children with ADHD to learn appropriate communication interactions.
 The following are some suggestions: